 Life as a Legislator: Cha Hae-young

-Cha Hae-young is a bisexual woman, a feminist, LGBT+ advocate and youth activist from Seoul.
-She was elected as a municipal councillor for the Mapo-gu district in 2022 under the Common Democratic Party, becoming the first out elected official in South Korea.
+Cha Hae-young is a queer, bisexual person, a feminist, LGBT+ advocate and youth activist from Seoul.
+They was elected as a municipal councillor for the Mapo-gu district in 2022 under the Common Democratic Party, becoming the first out elected official in South Korea.
 Despite this advance, the country is yet to elect an LGBT+ politician to its national parliament.

-Our Head of Membership María Revelo-Imery spoke to Councilmember Cha about her professional experiences and her hopes for the LGBT+ community in a country where stigma and discrimination persists.
+Our Head of Membership María Revelo-Imery spoke to Councilmember Cha about their professional experiences and their hopes for the LGBT+ community in a country where stigma and discrimination persists.

 WITH A LONG TRACK RECORD OF ACTIVISM AND A STRONG PERSONAL STORY AS A COMMUNITY MEMBER, WHY DID YOU CHOOSE TO GO INTO POLITICS?